 If you are new to hiking or are curious about what you should bring on a hike, check out our Hiking Gear Guide.
 Find out what we carry in our day packs and what we wear on the trails.

-If you have any questions about hiking to Guadalupe Peak, or if you want to share your experience, let us know in the comment section below.
+If you have any questions about how to hike to Guadalupe Peak, or if you want to share your experience, let us know in the comment section below.

 More Information for Your Trip to Texas